Taxi camera program is changing

 The Board’s decision to end the taxi camera program is based on several factors:

-The sustainability of the program is based on manufacturers applying to the Board for approval of new models.
-The only applications the Board has received in recent years are for cameras that do not satisfy Board requirements, particularly relating to security and privacy.
+The sustainability of the program was based on manufacturers applying to the Board for approval of new models.
+The only applications the Board has received in recent years are for cameras that did not satisfy Board requirements, particularly relating to security and privacy.

 Most new cameras do not use data-encryption software and hardware for storage of footage.
 They also have front/outward-facing capability.
-These features do not meet the requirements of the Board’s taxi camera program.
+These features did not meet the requirements of the Board’s taxi camera program.

 There are problems with outdated, proprietary software associated with existing cameras that are currently in service, emerging technical challenges for access to footage by law enforcement, and limited camera installation services in the province.